 John Carpenter, Professor Carol J. Clover, David Cronenberg, Wes Craven, Tom Gunning, Tobe Hooper, John Landis, Professor Adam Lowenstein, George A. Romero, Tom Savini

 The American Nightmare is a documentary about the horror movie between 1968 and 1979.
 The film was made by director Adam Simon, operating on funding from the Independent Film Channel.
-Simon himself made a couple of B horror movies himself – the dazzlingly ingenious Brain Dead/Paranoia (1990) and the cheap Carnosaur (1993), as well as wrote the scripts for Bones (2001) and The Haunting in Connecticut (2009) and created/produced the tv series Salem (2014-7) and produced the alien invasion film Captive State (2019).
+Simon himself made a couple of B horror movies himself – the dazzlingly ingenious Brain Dead/Paranoia (1990) and the cheap Carnosaur (1993), as well as wrote the scripts for Bones (2001), The Haunting in Connecticut (2009) and Books of Blood (2020) and created/produced the tv series Salem (2014-7) and produced the alien invasion film Captive State (2019).

 Adam Simon’s approach is a little scattershot.
 Firstly, you notice that it is not strictly the American horror film he is discussing despite the title – he also focuses on the work of Canadian David Cronenberg.
 Secondly, we are not entirely sure why Simon discusses only the horror movies of the 1970s – there is slight discussion of earlier films and none at all of later films.
 The American horror film has been as prevalent in almost every other decade of the 20th Century so focusing only on the 1970s is a somewhat limited discussion of ‘the American nightmare’.